-The example above shows the most common workflow, which is to send a welcome email used for onboarding when subscribers join your newsletter.
+The email trigger example above shows the most common workflow, which is to send a welcome email used for onboarding when subscribers join your newsletter.

 Another example of using this email trigger is when you’re hosting a webinar.
 You’d create a separate signup form for your upcoming event.
 Each person that signs up and completes the double opt-in will be automatically added to a group “Webinar signups.”

 With email automation, you can trigger an email series that’s sent each time someone is added to the webinar group.
 Your first email can be a confirmation email for the upcoming webinar, the second can be a reminder and the third a “We’re starting in an hour” email.